Rip Current Statement issued for Kings (Brooklyn), Southeast Suffolk, Southern Nassau by NWS - NewsBreak

 Rip Current Statement issued for Kings (Brooklyn), Southeast Suffolk, Southern Nassau by NWS

-Effective: 2021-09-08 16:59:00 EDT Expires: 2021-09-10 21:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you enter the surf zone, always have a flotation device with you and swim near a lifeguard.
+Effective: 2021-09-12 03:34:00 EDT Expires: 2021-09-12 21:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you enter the surf zone, always have a flotation device with you and swim near a lifeguard.
 If caught in a rip current, relax and float, and do not swim against the current.
 If able, swim in a direction following the shoreline.
 If unable to escape, face the shore and yell or wave for help.
-Target Area: Kings (Brooklyn); Southeast Suffolk; Southern Nassau; Southern Queens; Southwest Suffolk HIGH RIP CURRENT RISK NOW IN EFFECT THROUGH FRIDAY EVENING * WHAT...Dangerous rip currents. * WHERE...Southern Nassau, Southern Queens, Kings (Brooklyn), Southeast Suffolk and Southwest Suffolk Counties. * WHEN...Through Friday evening. * IMPACTS...Life-threatening rip currents are likely for all people entering the surf zone.
+Target Area: Kings (Brooklyn); Southeast Suffolk; Southern Nassau; Southern Queens; Southwest Suffolk HIGH RIP CURRENT RISK REMAINS IN EFFECT THROUGH THIS EVENING * WHAT...Dangerous rip currents. * WHERE...Southern Nassau, Southern Queens, Kings (Brooklyn), Southeast Suffolk and Southwest Suffolk Counties. * WHEN...Through this evening. * IMPACTS...Life-threatening rip currents are likely for all people entering the surf zone.
 Anyone visiting the beaches should stay out of the surf.
-Rip currents can sweep even the best swimmers away from shore into deeper water. * ADDITIONAL DETAILS...The high risk of rip currents may continue into Saturday.alerts.weather.gov
+Rip currents can sweep even the best swimmers away from shore into deeper water.alerts.weather.gov

 Comments / 0